Finding your niche, what makes you different, and knowing your audience, sits at the heart of all your communication.

 If you don’t niche it down you’re likely to be spreading yourself too thin, too far, and not connecting with anyone.
 So not attracting the people you most want to work with.

-In my Messaging Made Easy Programme one of the first things we do is clarify niche and ideal customer.
+In my Clarity, Confidence and Client Attraction programme one of the first things we do is clarify niche and ideal customer.
 Because without that, your messaging won’t be doing its hard work for you.

 And I’m here to make sure that it does!